shhwang1/3-Anomaly_Detection/README.md

 If so, you may be curious about the difference between Classification and Anomaly Detection.
 Classification and Anomaly Detection problems differ by the assumptions below.

 ### 1. Anomaly Detection utilizes very unbalanced data.
-In explaining the definition of Anomaly, he mentioned the purpose of Anomaly Detection.
+The classification problem aims to literally classify data with an appropriate number of different classes.
+However, in explaining the definition of Anomaly, we mentioned the purpose of Anomaly Detection.
 Anomaly Detection aims to detect a small number of anomaly data embedded between the majority of data that are even.
 Therefore, we also use dataset consisting of very few ano data and most normal data.

 ### 2. Anomaly Detection trains the model only with normal data.
+The classification problem uses both normal and abnormal data for training.
+However, Anomaly Detection trains the model only with normal data, and designs to discover anomaly data for datasets containing abnormal data in the test phase.
+After the model learns the feature of normal data well, then when abnormal data that has not been learned enters as input, it is judged as anomaly data.